Batcleta/Batcleta/README.md

 <p>I am a versatile professional with experience in web development and design.
 I hold a Bachelor's degree in Computer Science, which provided me with a solid foundation in computer systems and programming, including languages such as C and C#, and software development methodologies.</p>

-<p>However, I wanted to improve my skills even further and became an autodidact.
-I taught myself new programming languages such as JavaScript, Python, PHP, and Java, as well as front-end frameworks like React, Next.js, React Native, and a bit of Angular and Vue.js.
+<p>However, I am always looking to improve my skills and currently, I am enrolled in a learning program from <b><i> Ada Coders/Santander </b></i> to enhance my Java skills.
+I am also an autodidact, who taught myself new programming languages such as JavaScript, Python, PHP, and Java, as well as front-end frameworks like React, Next.js, React Native, and a bit of Angular and Vue.js.
 I also learned how to create Express and Nest APIs using TypeScript on Node.js.
 I achieved this by utilizing online resources such as tutorials, documentation, and forums, and taking on personal projects to challenge myself and solve complex problems.</p>

 <p>In addition to improving my programming skills, I also worked on my English language skills, which are essential in the tech industry.
 I read books, watched videos, and talked with native speakers to improve my understanding and fluency in the language.</p>